vordonez6/shaping-quantum/README.md

-This is my website containting my write-ups.
+This is my website containting my write-ups and some notes.